Impact Fees (RRIF)

 Since 1995, the Regional Road Impact Fee (RRIF) Program has constructed regional improvements in the form of new roads, road widening and intersection improvements totaling $400 million.

 NEW FEES GO INTO EFFECT ON DECEMBER 1ST, 2019

 Current RRIF Brochure with Fee Schedule

 Current Credit Holders

 RRRRIF Capital Improvement Plan 6th Ed,

 RRIF TAC Statement of Purpose Objectives Procedures

-- Capital Improvement Plans for each Service Area, resulting in separate fees
+- New Capital Improvement Plans for each Service Area, resulting in separate fees

 Julie Masterpool, P.E.